gad-lang/gad/docs/operators.md

 # Operators

-uGO uses same binary and unary operators with Go. uGO relies on Go's wrap-around behavior if compiler does not catch any overflow.
+Gad uses same binary and unary operators with Go.
+Gad relies on Go's wrap-around behavior if compiler does not catch any overflow.
 Floating point numbers may be rounded due to conversions.
 It is a good practice to use [builtin conversion functions](builtins.md) to resolve ambiguities.
 If optimizer is enabled in